Menu Close

 Any Filter requires Lightroom 5 or later, Lightroom CC 2015, or Lightroom Classic.
 (The newer cloud-focused Lightroom doesn’t support plugins.)

-2. If you’re upgrading from a previous version of Any Filter, exit Lightroom and replace the existing anyfilter.lrplugin folder with the new one extracted from the downloaded .zip.
+2. If you’re upgrading from a previous version of Any Filter, exit Lightroom, delete the existing anyfilter.lrplugin folder, and replace it with the new one extracted from the downloaded .zip.
 Restart Lightroom and you’re done.

 3. If this is a new installation, extract the folder anyfilter.lrplugin from the downloaded .zip and move it to a location of your choice.